• Skip to primary navigation

 A spoon full of mashed potatoes with a bowl behind it.

 Of course, if you have time, then there is nothing better than homemade crispy onions, but you’ll need to plan for about 30 minutes.
-Totally worth it and you can make them in advance like I do when I’m making a green bean casserole.
+Totally worth it and you can make them in advance.
 Whichever you choose, don’t leave them off, you’ll love the crispy combined with the creamy new potatoes.

-Unlike my traditional mashed potato recipe that uses Yukon gold potatoes, this potato side dish uses new potatoes or red potatoes due to their thin skins and sweetness.
+Unlike my traditional mashed potato recipe that uses Yukon gold potatoes, or twice baked potato casserole that uses russet potatoes, this potato side dish uses new potatoes or red potatoes due to their thin skins and sweetness.
 They will cook quickly in the microwave which is what you need for a weeknight dinner, or last minute side dish.

 Show Stopper Sides